Table of Contents

 With it’s added features the detector seems to be more powerful and productive, more up to date for 2018 technology.
 It’s a little heavier than the older machines I believe but still a lightweight detector that feels comfortable and sturdy.

 Value for money is fantastic you are getting a lot of bang for your buck and features that you would only find on the more expensive metal detectors.
-Garrett are a Brand you can trust and there’s a huge support network of other Garrett ACE owners to help you should you need it.
+Garrett is a Brand you can trust and there’s a huge support network of other Garrett ACE owners to help you should you need it.

 Garrett ACE 400i Pro’s & Con’s